wilfredinni/marlin/README.md

 ![marlin!](terminal.gif "marlin!")

+Marlin is an easy to use bookmark manager for the terminal.
+Choose a folder, bookmark it and swim there whenever you want!

-Born of pure envy! why windows users dont have aliases :angry: we too deserve to move fast in the terminal :triumph:
+Because we too deserve to move fast in the terminal :triumph:

 ## Usage